Select Dynamic field

 Most importantly, drink water.
 You lose a lot of water during the dive and should constantly hydrate for days before the free diving.

 After the free diving experience, get back to high-carb foods.
-You burn a lot of calories during the dive, which is why many freedivers lose weight and muscle so quickly.
+You burn many calories during the dive, which is why many freedivers lose weight and muscle so quickly.
 It would be best if you regained this muscle with a high-carb diet.

 7. Listen to your trainer’s or co-diver’s inputs

 It’s always important to never go on a free dive alone.
-Go with your trainer or have a fellow free diver come with you.
-Sometimes, it can be difficult to judge exactly what’s happening with the water, the waves, the wind pressure, temperature, any gear, and local wildlife, when we’re in the water.
+Go with your trainer, or have a fellow free diver accompany you.
+Sometimes, it can be difficult to judge what’s happening with the water, the waves, the wind pressure, temperature, any gear, and local wildlife when we’re in the water.
 So, it’s essential to ask your partner to keep an eye on everything and ask them to let you know if anything changes.
 You must pay attention to what they say to have a safe dive.

 8. Keep details of the closest hospital with a hyperbaric chamber for emergencies

 With proper preparation and practice, your dive will be safe and seamless.
-But, it’s super important to know that things can sometimes go wrong when free diving.
+But it’s important to know that things can sometimes go wrong when free diving.
 Having the name and contact details of the nearest hospital – preferably one with a hyperbaric chamber – can be very important.
-If you feel unwell after the dive or experience hearing loss, breathing problems, or dizziness, these details can be a lifesaver.
+These details can be a lifesaver if you feel unwell after the dive or experience hearing loss, breathing problems, or dizziness.

-With these tips in mind, you’ll be able to better understand free diving and begin thinking about planning your next trip.
-It’s important to do more research on the area you’re planning on traveling too so you know what is available for free diving.
+With these tips in mind, you’ll be able to understand free diving better and begin thinking about planning your next trip.
+It’s important to research the area you plan on traveling to know what is available for free diving.
 Also, be sure to reach out to our community of travelers for any more tips or questions you might have about free diving.

 Success message!